-Persons related by blood Persons who live together or who have lived together in the past Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship for a temporary "ex parte" Order for Protection.
+Type of Order Who Can File for One Where to go for Criteria for Order assistance Order for Protection (OFP) Domestic Abuse No Contact Order Spouses Former Spouses Parents and Children Persons related by blood Persons who live together or who have lived together in the past Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship Visit the County Courthouse you reside in.
+District Court staff will help you complete the paperwork (Affidavit and Petition) needed to ask for a temporary "ex parte" Order for Protection.
 You are called the "Petitioner" and the person you are filing against is called the "Respondent."
-Security Department can assist students in completing and filing OFP's and harassment orders. assault; or • terroristic threats, within the meaning of section 609.713, subdivision 1; criminal sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
-Harassment Restraining Order (HRO) Anybody who does not fall under the criteria for the Order for Protection.
-To file a Harassment Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
-You may pick up a copy of this form from the County Service Center you reside in, or download it from the Minnesota Court System's web site.
-Provide as many details as possible on the form, and return it to Court Administration.
-A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target.
+Security Department can assist students in completing and filing OFP's and harassment orders. physical harm, bodily injury, or assault; the infliction of fear of imminent physical harm, bodily injury, or assault; or terroristic threats, within the meaning of section 609.713, subdivision 1; criminal sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
+Harassment Anybody who does not fall To file a Harassment A single incident of Restraining Order under the criteria for the Restraining Order, you physical or sexual (HRO) Order for Protection. must first fill out a Court Administration form titled "Petitioner's assault or repeated incidents of intrusive or unwanted acts, Affidavit and Petition for words, or gestures

+Harassment Restraining that have a

+Order." substantial adverse

+You may pick up a copy of effect or are intended

+this form from the to have a substantial

+County Service Center adverse effect on the

+you reside in, or safety, security, or

+download it from the privacy of another,

+Minnesota Court regardless of the

+System's web site. relationship between

+Provide as many details the actor and the

+as possible on the form, intended target.

+and return it to Court

+Administration.

-Criteria for Order reflects Minnesota Statutes
+^{}Criteria for Order reflects Minnesota Statutes

-The institution does not publish the name of crime victims nor house identifiable information regarding victims in the Daily Crime Log or online.
-Victims may request that directory information on file be removed from public sources by request to the Dean of Students or Security Director.
+The institution does not publish the name of crime victim/survivors nor house identifiable information regarding victim/survivors in the Daily Crime Log or online.
+Victim/survivors may request that directory information on file be removed from public sources by request to the Dean of Students or Safety and Security Director.

-Resources for victims (On-Campus)
+Resources for victim/survivors (On-Campus)

-Service Name of Person/Office to Contact Information Counseling Counseling Services 651-793-1557/FH 222 Health Counseling Services 651-793-1557/FH 222 Mental Health Counseling Services 651-793-1557/FH 222 Victim Advocacy WLGBTQ 651-763-1544/FH136 Legal Assistance Student Counseling Services 651-793-1568/FH221 Financial-aid Assistance Gateway Services 651-793-1300 Visa and Immigration Assistance Student Counseling Services 651-793-1568/FH221 Other Gateway Services 651-793-1300
+Service Name of Person/Office to Contact Contact Information Counseling Services (Mental Health Counseling Services 651-793-1568/FH 221 Student Health & Basic Needs Rachael Mills 651-793-1547/FH 222 Victim/Survivor Advocacy WLGBTQ 651-763-1544/FH139B Financial-aid Assistance Gateway Services 651-793-1300 Visa and Immigration Assistance International Student Services 651-793-1568/FH232 Able to direct towards needs Gateway Services 651-793-1300